plockaby/clone-push/README.md

 created.

-1. Edit `bin/config.py`.
-You can change the paths in here for things like `ssh` and `rsync`.
-However, there are a few specific configuration value that MUST be set.
+1. Edit `pushlib/loader.py`.
+There are a few specific configuration value that MUST be set.
 These can all be overridden in a project's `.pushrc` file.

     * `env.clone_base_dir` is the path on your clone system (see